chrisguest75/gdgstackdriver/README.md

 * cd ./webhook/gcplogtest
 * ./build.sh
 * cat ./pullandrun.sh
+* cat ./cloud-env.sh
-* gcloud --configuration=<config> --project=<projectid> compute ssh webhook-vm1
+* gcloud --configuration=[config] --project=[projectid] compute ssh webhook-vm1
-* Now use the commands to pull and run the docker container
+* Now use the commands to pull and run the docker container on the webhook-vm.

 # Instructions Stackdriver
 * To see the logs in Stackdriver you will need to create your free basic tier account in the GCP console